*Has Existential Crisis* - Artist Interview with Mike Harrington

 How did the picture taking process just play out?
 Did you ask them questions as you were photographing them?

 So this project, now I think about it, is kind of scientific in a way.
 My first degree is in psychology.
 So when you take a picture of something it's like, how do you get an impression of this person through one image— I don't think it’s possible.
-You can get an impression of a person at that time, but I don't think you can get a rich one.
+You can get an impression of a person at that time, but not a rich one.
 So the reason psychology comes into this is because I ask everyone the same six questions and they're supposed to invoke different emotions.
 Then I'm sitting across from them with my camera, and I take photos as we're having a conversation.
 And sometimes it's interesting, they'll naturally pose like the statues.

 After we do the questions, I'll do a lot of research on that person.
 And sort of think about them, what they look like, what sort of vibe do they give that’s similar to the statues I've seen.
 For instance, one person is of Vietnamese descent that helped me with this.
 And there is a Vietnamese depiction of Kannon called Quan Âm.
-So I asked, to be respectful, like do you mind if we pose you like the Vietnamese version of this bodhisattva?
+So I asked, do you mind if we pose you like the Vietnamese version of this bodhisattva?
 I try to find a concept of Guanyin that sort of fits in with that person's personality.

 So do you have those six questions that you ask while you take the pictures?